wighawag/hardhat-deploy/README.md

 export default func;
 ```

+See a template that use hardhat-deploy here : https://github.com/wighawag/template-ethereum-contracts

-TODO update: See a full example of typescript usage here : https://github.com/wighawag/hardhat-deploy-ts-test
+See a full example of typescript usage here : https://github.com/wighawag/hardhat-deploy-ts-test

 ### Migrating existing deployment to hardhat-deploy